-Unified store creation for merchants and developers
+Centralized store creation for merchants + developers

 Streamlining store creation surfaces and store types across Shopify